Murcian cheese (Queso de Murcia) is a Spanish goat’s-milk cheese.

-It may be made from unpasteurized or pasteurized milk from Murciano-Granadina goats.
+It may be made from either raw or pasteurized milk from Murciano-Granadina goats.

 There are two versions — fresco (“fresh”) and curado (“aged.”)

-Murcia Curado (“aged”) version is a pressed-curd cheese made in wheel shapes, weighing 2 1/2 to 4 1/2 pounds (1 to 2 kg).
-It has an ochre coloured skin that is waxed.
+The Queso de Murcia curado (aged) version is a pressed-curd cheese made in wheel shapes, weighing 1 to 2 kg (2 ½ to 4 ½ pounds).
+It has an ochre-coloured skin that is waxed.
 The cheese inside is ivory-coloured, with a tangy taste.
 It is aged anywhere from 60 days to 6 months.

 Received European PDO status in 2002.